Plantae Delavayanae

 Plantae Delavayanae: Plants from China collected in Yunnan by Father Delavay. is a book by Adrien René Franchet and Père Jean Marie Delavay, with Franchet describing and establishing the taxonomy for flora found by Delavay in Yunnan.

 Background

-Père Jean Marie Delavay was a missionary sent to China for Missions Etrangères de Paris (Foreign Missions of Paris) on an extended assignment in Yunnan.
+Père Jean Marie Delavay was a missionary sent to China for Missions Étrangères de Paris (Foreign Missions of Paris) on an extended assignment in Yunnan.
 While in France in 1881, he met Père Armand David, a natural history collector and fellow missionary, and was persuaded to take up David's role of collecting plant specimens in China for the Paris Museum of Natural History.
 His meticulous methodology led to a prolific collection of plants, which included 200,000 specimens of 4,000 distinct species of flora.
-As Delavay did not have extensive training on botany, he would collect specimen with even the most minor of differences, which led to the discovery of 1,500 new species of plants within his collections.
-His work was only slowed when he contracted the bubonic plague in 1888, from which he only partially recovered.
+As Delavay did not have extensive training in botany, he would collect specimens with even the most minor of differences, which led to the discovery of 1,500 new species of plants within his collections.
+His work was only slowed when he contracted bubonic plague in 1888, from which he only partially recovered.